gedig/CSC305A2/README.md

 Clicking a point with the right mouse button deletes the point.

 The middle mouse button is used to create points.

+Data Structures used:
+The only significant data structure used in this assignment is a QVector of QVector3Ds.
+The algorithms of note are the catmull rom algorithm, the ray picking used to select points, and the mapping from window coordinates to world coordinates, which is performed mostly through OpenGL functions.